mapbox/windows-builds/README.md

     scripts\build.bat

-Or to run individual builds e.g. do:

-    scripts\build_icu.bat

 ## Tip

 If you want to compile 32bit and 64bit use `clean.bat` before compling the second architecture, this will clean all package directories.